Vista Theater: History

 On August 26, 2020, a large section of the roof over the seating area collapsed.
 The Vista Theater Advisory Board began working to stabilize the walls and clean the interior before the start of winter.
 The board started a fundraiser to raise $100,000 for the repairs.
 Contractors began removing debris on November 19.

+In May 2023, the City of Negaunee City Council voted to move forward towards purchasing the theater.
+The purchase would take advantage of grant funds, and would involve the cooperation of the city, the county Land Bank Authority, the state, and the Peninsula Arts Appreciation Council.
+The parties to the agreement are committed to keeping the theater standing, but it is uncertain what the theater will be used for in the future.
+Restoration work, including the installation of a new roof, began in March 2024.

 Architecture

 The Vista is a three-story Commercial Brick theater which was designed both for stage and motion picture productions.
 It measures 50 by 150 feet, and is constructed of yellow-buff brick over hollow tile.
 The facade has a slightly projecting bay at each end flanking a central entrance area.
 The projecting bays each contain a large rectangular panel of basket-weave brickwork, and the central area contains the entryway on the first floor, and broad banks of square-head windows on the second floor, and broadly arched windows on the third floor.
 A narrow metal classical cornice runs across the top of the facade, arching above the central third floor windows to match their curve.
 The first floor of the facade was modernized in the 1940s, and now contains banded salmon and maroon enameled metal paneling, with a V-shaped marquee projecting above the entrance.

 The interior contains an auditorium with a flat ceiling and a deep rear balcony.
 The balcony has simple classical architectural details such as pilasters and cornices The walls and ceiling are painted in an Art Deco style, with tapestries hung on the side walls between the pilasters.
 The front of the auditorium contains a stage, with fly loft and wings, and six dressing rooms below it.